fenago/ml-workshop/lab_guides/Lab_1.md

 starting point for developing machine learning solutions.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All examples are present in `~/work/ml-workshop/Lab01` folder.

+You can access lab at `http://<host-ip>/lab/workspaces/lab1_ScikitLearn`

 Exercise 1.01: Loading a Sample Dataset and Creating the Features and Target Matrices